wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-python-configure.md

 ## Bottle, Django or Flask?

 The Azure Marketplace contains templates for the Bottle, Django and Flask frameworks.
-If you are developing your first web app in Azure Websites, or you are not familiar with Git, we recommend that you follow one of these tutorials, which include step-by-step instructions for building a working application from the gallery using Git deployment from Windows or Mac:
+If you are developing your first web app in Azure, or you are not familiar with Git, we recommend that you follow one of these tutorials, which include step-by-step instructions for building a working application from the gallery using Git deployment from Windows or Mac:

 - [Creating web apps with Bottle](/documentation/articles/web-sites-python-create-deploy-bottle-app)
 - [Creating web apps with Django](/documentation/articles/web-sites-python-create-deploy-django-app)